 Richard G. Peterson

-We are thrilled to announce the release of our Richard G. Peterson 2017 Pinot Noir!
-The Richard G. Peterson 2017 Pinot Noir is produced in an elegant Burgundian-style with moderate alcohol content from Dick Peterson's vineyards in the Santa Lucia Highlands AVA situated just southeast of Monterey Bay; composed of 50% R-4 and 50% Wrotham Clone, discovered by Dick in the Wrotham Village of southeast England; brought to the U.S. decades ago to be planted.
-The iconic Dr. Peterson is the only person in the U.S to produce this combination of clones, making his Pinot Noir truly one-of-kind.
+We are thrilled to announce the release of our Richard G. Peterson 2018 Pinot Noir!
+The Richard G. Peterson 2018 Pinot Noir is produced in an elegant Burgundian style with moderate alcohol content from Dick Peterson’s vineyards in the Santa Lucia Highlands AVA, situated just southeast of Monterey Bay.
+It is composed of 50% R-4 and 50% Wrotham clone.
+Dick discovered the latter clone decades ago in the Wrotham village in England and transported it to California.
+The iconic Dick Peterson is the only person in the U.S. to produce this combination of clones, making his Pinot Noir truly one-of-a-kind.

 Legendary winemaker, Dick Peterson, handcrafted this true, old-world style pinot from his vineyards in the Santa Lucia Highlands AVA situated just south of Monterey Bay.
 We sat down with Dr. Richard Peterson, 87 years of age and deeply rooted in California's wine history, to discuss the wine you are about to hoard!